megascatterbomb/mega_mod/README.md

     - Survivors can only win by killing all the remaining Zombies.
     - Zombies win by killing all the remaining Survivors (as usual).
   - Zombies experience bleed with increasing damage over time to guarantee a round end.
+    - The damage halves on every survivor death.
   - Survivors can enter Zombie spawnrooms during Overtime.

 Player count to Zombie count table: